franciscoengenheiro/concurrent-problem-sets/README.md

   factor.
   This issue was solved by adding a small `delay` after sending the message to the client, and before closing its socket channel on the server's side.
-  It's important to mention this solution might not be ideal, but it was the only one found, and as such, the issue was marked as **resolved**.
+  It's important to mention this solution might not be ideal, but it was the only one found, and as such the issue was marked as **resolved**.

 - The second issue was found in [ShutdownTests](src/test/kotlin/pt/isel/pc/problemsets/set3/ShutdownTests.kt) when